bcgov/biohubbc-utils/sims/README.md

 This folder contains some scripts that can be used to assist in the creation of validation and/or transformation configs.

 Why?
-Both the validation and transformation configs are large JSON objects, which can be tedious to create without the help of re-usable typescript functions that can reduce teh manual effort needed to produce the JSON objects.
+Both the validation and transformation configs are large JSON objects, which can be tedious to create without the help of re-usable typescript functions that can reduce the manual effort needed to produce the final JSON objects.

 # Template Validation Config Builder